-On behalf of Kadish & Anthony Law Group posted in Business Litigation on Saturday, August 11, 2018.
+On behalf of Kadish & Associates Law Group posted in Business Litigation on Saturday, August 11, 2018.

 Arizona employees and contract workers who are bound by a confidentiality agreement will face severe consequences if it’s proved that they broke that agreement.
 Here are some of the consequences that those accused of a breach of confidentiality could experience:

 Termination: The breach of a confidentiality agreement is typically grounds for immediate termination and loss of employment.

 Financial damages: If the employer can prove that financial damages occurred as a result of the confidentiality breach, these damages may be recoverable via civil court proceedings.

 Legal costs: When a worker faces a lawsuit for breach of confidentiality, not only can the employer seek financial compensation for the damages caused by the breach, but the employer can also hold the employee responsible for the costs of the legal proceedings to prove that the breach of contract occurred.